Connections: New Challenges, New Beginings

 We know that many of you have also felt the pinch of the recession.
 And we want to make it as easy as possible for you to continue to receive Teacher Magazine.
 The efficiencies of our new format will allow us to reduce the cost of extending your present subscription from $18 to $12 for the next year.

-Regardless of the status of your subscription--whether it has just been renewed or is about to expire--you can extend it for another year for $12, just by returning the order card on page 22.
+Regardless of the status of your subscription—whether it has just been renewed or is about to expire—you can extend it for another year for $12, just by returning the order card.

-Our special thanks to the following foundations that have made it all possible: Carnegie Corp. of New York, Geraldine R. Dodge Foundation, Exxon Education Foundation, George Gund Foundation, Esther A. and Joseph Klingenstein Fund, Lilly Endowment, William Penn Foundation, Pew Charitable Trusts, Rockefeller Foundation, Rockefeller Brothers Fund, and John D. and Catherine T. MacArthur Foundation, which also helped to underwrite the cost of the special report on technology in education that begins on page 17 of this issue.
+Our special thanks to the following foundations that have made it all possible: Carnegie Corp. of New York, Geraldine R. Dodge Foundation, Exxon Education Foundation, George Gund Foundation, Esther A. and Joseph Klingenstein Fund, Lilly Endowment, William Penn Foundation, Pew Charitable Trusts, Rockefeller Foundation, Rockefeller Brothers Fund, and John D. and Catherine T. MacArthur Foundation, which also helped to underwrite the cost of the special report on technology in education.